-When I was a child, my grandfather would make this recipe for stewed tomatoes with bread.
-He used fresh produce from his garden when tomatoes were in season to create the most authentic taste possible but if you don’t have access to garden tomatoes right now, you can absolutely use canned tomatoes instead.
+When I was a child, my grandfather would make this family recipe for stewed tomatoes with bread.
+He used ripe tomatoes from his garden when tomatoes were in season to create the most authentic taste possible but if you don’t have access to garden tomatoes right now, you can absolutely use canned tomatoes instead.

 - While you can use either butter or oil, I recommend straight-up butter rather than margarine or oil.
 It’s just the Southern way!